Kasat1/FoundIPAddr/README.md

 "./foundip {{ Name of file }}"

-It will create file res.txt with output, and it will print in output to console the same
+It will create file "res.txt" with output, and it will print in output to console the same

 2. How to use python script: